Program Category: MA Programs

 - Pre- and Post-war History of Photography and New Media

 The Department of Art History and Archaeology is a member of the Doctoral Program Subcommittee on Classical Studies and the Interdepartmental Committee on Medieval and Renaissance Studies and participates in the Program in Historic Preservation in the Graduate School of Architecture, Planning and Preservation.

 The Free-Standing MA Program

 Students are accepted into the program and mentored by a faculty member in the proposed field of study.
 For this reason, it is vital that applicants to the MA in Art History and Archaeology program consult—well before the application deadline—with the faculty member most closely allied with their interests to discuss the planned course of study.
 Following consultation, the applicant should indicate the faculty member's name on the application.
 Recipients of the free-standing MA in Art History and Archaeology will be considered for admission to the PhD program only upon re-application.
 Students who are interested in earning a PhD are advised to apply to the PhD program in the first year of their MA program.
-The department also offers a free-standing MA in Modern Art: Critical and Curatorial Studies.
+The department also offers a free-standing MA in Modern Art and Contemporary Art: Critical and Curatorial Studies (MODA).

 The resources of the department extend beyond the classroom: the Avery Memorial Architecture and Fine Arts Library, the Miriam and Ira D. Wallach Art Gallery, the Buell Center for the Study of American Architecture, and the many museums and art galleries of New York offer an incomparable array of world art on permanent and temporary exhibition.
 The Media Center for Art History provides learning opportunities for graduate students in the area of new imaging and information technologies.
 More information is available on the department's website.